Why does my knee hurt?

 Pain when bending the knee can be due to several causes, including meniscus injuries, tendon inflammation, or cartilage problems behind the kneecap.

-Can I exercise even though I have knee pain?
+Can I exercise even if I have knee pain?

-Yes, but it is important to adapt your exercise to your pain level.
-Lighter activities such as swimming or cycling can be gentle on your knee.
-Avoid activities that aggravate your pain and consult a physiotherapist for advice on appropriate exercises.
+Yes, but it is important to adapt your training to your pain level.
+Lighter activities like swimming or cycling can be gentle on the knee.
+Avoid activities that aggravate the pain and consult a physiotherapist for advice on suitable exercises.

 How can I prevent knee pain?

-To prevent knee pain, it is important to maintain a healthy weight, train leg strength and coordination, use the correct technique during physical activity, and choose shoes with good support and cushioning.
+To prevent knee pain, it is important to maintain a healthy weight, train leg strength and coordination, use proper technique during physical activity, and choose shoes with good support and cushioning.

 What is runner's knee and how is it treated?

 Runner's knee is an overuse injury where the tendon along the outside of the knee becomes irritated.
 It causes pain on the outside of the knee, especially during running.
-Treatment includes rest, stretching, adjusting exercise routines, and sometimes physical therapy.
+Treatment includes rest, stretching, adjustment of training routines, and sometimes physiotherapy.

 By understanding these causes and taking appropriate measures, you can effectively manage and prevent knee pain.
-If the symptoms persist or worsen, it is important to seek professional help for proper diagnosis and treatment.
+If the problems persist or worsen, it is important to seek professional help for a correct diagnosis and treatment.

 Read more about our dedicated sections on specific problems that can occur in your knee: